-This information is now being used to develop policy options for a wider public consultation which will be undertaken in early 2018.
+This information is now being used to develop policy options for a wider public consultation.

 Information about sugar provided on food labels does not provide adequate contextual information to enable consumers to make informed choices in support of dietary guidelines.

 The Forum also noted the range of existing complementary initiatives outside of the Food Regulation System that address sugar intakes, such as the five year review of the Health Star Rating system, policy work underway on the labelling of fats and oils, and the work of the Healthy Food Partnership.
 The Forum intends to take a whole-of-diet, holistic approach to food labelling.